 4. Why is it important for the editor and translator/author to communicate?

 Language is both precise and subjective.
 Although when editing a straightforward technical document this may be less important, there is no written work that cannot benefit from the editor understanding the exact intent of the given document.

 One World Editing will take any rough draft or translation and create a polished document.
 This requires direct conversation by phone, fax, email, or in person, between the author/translator, and the editor.

 One World Editing can also work with authors who wish to “translate” scientific or academic works of non-fiction from specialized language to language suitable for a popular audience.

 6. Can’t just about anyone look over a document and “fix it up?”

-No. One World Editing offers a decade of experience dealing extensively with translated patent applications, while also editing every type of written work from letters and presentations to translated folk tales.
+No. One World Editing offers twenty years of experience dealing extensively with translated patent applications, while also editing every type of written work from letters and presentations to translated folk tales.